-All AVR[®] ports have true read-modify-write functionality when used as general digital I/O ports.
+All AVR ports have true Read-Modify-Write functionality when used as general digital I/O ports.
 This means that the direction of one port pin can be changed without unintentionally changing the direction of any other pin with the SBI and CBI instructions.
 The same applies when changing drive value (if configured as output) or enabling/disabling of pull-up resistors (if configured as input).
 Each output buffer has symmetrical drive characteristics with both high sink and source capability.
 The pin driver is strong enough to drive LED displays directly.
 All port pins have individually selectable pull-up resistors with a supply-voltage invariant resistance.
-All I/O pins have protection diodes to both V{CC} and ground as indicated in Figure 19-1.
-See Section 29.
-"Electrical Characteristics" on page 175 for a complete list of parameters.
+All I/O pins have protection diodes to both V{CC} and Ground as indicated in Figure 19-1 on page 72.
+See "Electrical Characteristics" on page 195 for a complete list of parameters.